-RESIDENTIAL: Lighting Occupancy Sensor
+RESIDENTIAL: Lighting Occupancy Sensor Return to TOC UPDATE STATUS

 Updated in Fall 2020 for PY20 TRM v2.0.
 Continue to follow EISA GSL legislation and update the measure entry as needed.

 This measure is for wall switch sensors that control the use of lighting in areas around the home with variable use, such as laundry, storage, garage, bedrooms or spare areas.
 The default deemed savings approach assumes each occupancy sensor controls two omni-directional lamps in a non-military home.
 A semi-prescriptive savings calculator is also provided to allow custom entry of the controlled wattage.